-Arterial Ultrasound (Doppler Examination)
+Arterial ultrasound (Doppler examination)

 Arterial ultrasound (Doppler examination) is a modern, non-invasive, and completely painless method used to assess the patency and quality of blood flow in the arteries.
 At Vasmedic Clinic, we use high-resolution devices to accurately detect narrowing, blockages, aneurysms, or irregularities in blood flow.